Lara Melda

-Lara Melda Ömeroğlu (born 16 December 1993), known professionally as Lara Melda, is a British-Turkish concert pianist.
+Lara Melda Ömeroğlu (born 16 December 1993), known professionally as Lara Melda, is a British concert pianist.

 Early life and education

 Lara Melda was born in London, United Kingdom to Turkish parents.
-She began playing the piano at age 6, her sister Melis Ömeroğlu, being the one who inspired her to start.
+She began playing the piano at age 6, inspired by her sister Melis Ömeroğlu.

 Melda began piano lessons with Emily Jeffrey, and at the age of 18 began studies with Ian Jones.
 Melda studied at The Purcell School for Young Musicians from 2008 to 2011.
 For her Bachelor of Music she went to the Royal College of Music where she was a Queen Elizabeth Queen Mother Scholar and graduated with a first class honour in 2016.
 Melda is also an accomplished viola player and plays chamber music on both piano and viola.
 In 2015 she was a scholarship holder under the Imogen Cooper Music Trust.
+She was invited to play for Alfred Brendel in 2016 and continues to work closely with him.